siri-aws-web-app/freyr-weather-app/README.md

 **Live App:** [siri-freyr.xyz](https://siri-freyr.xyz/)

-Unfortunately, there is no implemention for a "www." domain as I did not set it up.
-Again, due to lack of time I skipped this part, but hey, at least i did the https and SSL connection right?
+Unfortunately, there is no implemention for a "www" domain as I did not set it up.
+Again, due to lack of time I skipped that part, but hey, at least i did the https and SSL connection right?